 For the first option, the requirements are to add both "Economies" and "Industries".
 These are choices based on six main geographic regions, from which users can consider to either add a specific country or simply select all economies.
 Users can also enter multiple economies.
 To complete this step, users need to add the industries of interest.
+BuDA provides two sets of industry classifications that group companies into 12 and 13 industries respectively, following the NUS-CRI industry classification 2007 and 2020 version.
+Users should choose industries under the same classification standard.
 Then, the target portfolio will be formed using all companies classified under the selected industries in the specified economies.
-BuDA groups companies into 12 industries, covering nine non-financial industries and three financial sub-sectors (banks, insurance, and other financial firms).